Vietnam c.bank cuts rates by 0.25-0.5 percentage points from July 10

-HANOI, July 7 The State Bank of Vietnam (SBV), the central bank, said on Friday it would cut several interest rates to support economic growth and control inflation.
+HANOI, July 7 (Reuters) - The State Bank of Vietnam (SBV), the central bank, said on Friday it would cut several interest rates to support economic growth and control inflation.

 The annual refinancing rate, rediscount rate, overnight electronic interbank rate and rate of loans to offset capital shortage in clearance between the SBV and domestic banks would be cut by 0.25 percentage points each from July 10, the central bank said in a statement.